buumba641/buumba641/README.md

 ## 💼 ECIRAP — Business CRM & Management Platform

-**Full-Stack MVP · Business Software · SaaS · Deployed**
+**Full-stack MVP · Business Software · SaaS · Deployed**

-ECIRAP is a business management and CRM platform inspired by problems and workflows I encountered during my experience as a **Direct Sales Agent**.
+ECIRAP is a business management and CRM platform inspired by problems and workflows I encountered during my experience as a Direct Sales Agent.

-The project explores how software can bring together customer management, sales operations, business accounts, revenue visibility, employee roles, and operational workflows into a single platform.
+The platform explores how software can bring together **customer management, sales operations, business accounts, revenue visibility, employee roles, and operational workflows**.

-The project was originally intended as a potential **Infratel Hackathon** submission, but I was unable to complete it before the deadline and therefore did not submit it.
-I subsequently continued developing it independently into a deployed MVP.
+The project was originally intended as a potential **Infratel Hackathon** submission, but I was unable to complete it before the deadline and therefore did not submit it to the competition.

+I continued developing it independently as a functional MVP and deployed application.

 ### Focus Areas

-- Customer relationship management
+- Customer Relationship Management
 - Sales pipeline management
 - Revenue tracking
 - Business operations
-- Role-Based Access Control (RBAC)
+- Role-Based Access Control
 - Employee/user management
 - Business dashboards
 - Database-backed application architecture

 ### Stack

-`Next.js` · `Supabase` · `PostgreSQL` · `Tailwind CSS` · `Recharts`
+`Next.js` · `Supabase/PostgreSQL` · `Tailwind CSS` · `Recharts`

 🔗 **Repository:**
 https://github.com/buumba641/ECIRAP